-During his four principal years in the bigs, 1937 through 1940, Mulcahy’s Philadelphia Phillies team finished seventh once and in the cellar three times, losing 92, 105, 106, and 103 games, respectively.
+During his four principal years in the big leagues, 1937 through 1940, Mulcahy’s Philadelphia Phillies finished seventh once and in the cellar three times, losing 92, 105, 106, and 103 games..
 Toiling for the woeful Phillies as one of their most used pitchers, he lost 20 games in 1938 and 22 in 1940 – and was tabbed by sportswriters with the moniker “Losing Pitcher,” supposedly because his name appeared so often in the newspaper box score with an “LP” beside it.
-(If such a label was actually deserved by Mulcahy, it could have been applied equally to fellow Phillies pitchers Bucky Walters, Kirby Higbe, and Claude Passeau, who each compiled similarly mediocre won-lost records – Walters went 11-21 in 1936 – before each had the good fortune to be traded away to better clubs in the National League.).
-In addition to these burdens, Mulcahy was the first major-league player drafted into the armed services for World War II, being inducted on March 8, 1941, nine months before Pearl Harbor.
-He would serve 53 months, including a year in New Guinea and the Philippines, before receiving his honorable discharge on August 5, 1945, and lose, for all intents and purposes, five full seasons of baseball.
+(If such a label was actually deserved by Mulcahy, it could have been applied equally to fellow Phillies pitchers Bucky Walters, Kirby Higbe, and Claude Passeau, who each compiled similarly mediocre won-lost records – Walters went 11-21 in 1936 – before each had the good fortune to be traded away to better clubs in the National League.)
+In addition to these burdens, Mulcahy became the first major-league player drafted into the armed services for World War II when he was inducted on March 8, 1941, nine months before Pearl Harbor.
+He would serve 53 months, including a year in New Guinea and the Philippines, before receiving his honorable discharge on August 5, 1945.
+He lost to all intents and purposes, five full seasons of baseball.

 Here’s the way Red Smith, writing in 1947 after the Pirates had released the veteran pitcher (shortly after the Phillies had also released him), described Mulcahy’s fate: